'World's heaviest woman' dies in Abu Dhabi hospital

 An Egyptian believed to be the world's heaviest woman died Monday morning of heart and kidney failure at an Abu Dhabi hospital.

-ABU DHABI: An Egyptian believed to be the world's heaviest woman died Monday (Sep 25) morning of heart and kidney failure at an Abu Dhabi hospital.
+ABU DHABI: An Egyptian believed to be the world's heaviest woman died Monday (Sep 25) of heart and kidney failure at an Abu Dhabi hospital, following months of treatment to help her lose weight and one day walk again.

-A team of more than 20 doctors had been caring for Eman Ahmed Abd El Aty since her arrival at Burjeel Hospital in May.
+A team of more than 20 doctors had been caring for the bedridden Eman Ahmed Abd El Aty, 37, since her arrival at Burjeel Hospital in May.

-El Aty, in her mid-30s, first sought treatment in India, travelling from the port city of Alexandria to Mumbai aboard a specially modified Airbus in early February.
+El Aty first sought treatment in India, travelling from the port city of Alexandria to Mumbai aboard a specially modified Airbus in early February.

+She had a long wait as no airlines were willing to fly her due to her health complications.

-She had not left her house in more than two decades and weighed around 500 kilograms (1,100 pounds).
+She had not left home in more than two decades and weighed around 500 kilograms (1,100 pounds).

-Her request for an Indian visa was initially denied, but she was granted passage after tweeting a plea for help directly to India's foreign minister, who intervened.
+Her request for an Indian visa was initially denied, but she was granted passage after the doctor who volunteered to do her initial surgery tweeted a plea for help directly to India's foreign minister, who intervened.

 She underwent bariatric surgery - a stomach-shrinking bypass procedure - the following month, initially shedding 100 kilograms at Saifee Hospital.